cristian-guerrero/legion-go-tricks/README.md

 ### Known bugs

+- Occasionally the steam menus and mangohud performance overlay will flash white
+  - mostly likely related to display refresh rate, but currently there's no known fix
 - User bug reports that 60Hz occasionally forces a 30fps cap on 60Hz
   - 144Hz is completely functional, you can use it to set a 72 or 36 fps cap if you want something lower than 144hz
   - if anybody can replicate, please report it